LeeMangold/opengrc-docs/docs/index.md

 ## Security

-If you believe you have found a security vulnerability in OpenGRC, please report it to us as described in our [Security Policy](/security/).
+If you believe you have found a security vulnerability in OpenGRC, please report it to lee@opengrc.com.

 ## Acknowledgements